Duke vs. Baylor Predictions, College Basketball BetMGM Promo Codes, & Picks - December 20

 Duke vs. Baylor Predictions, BetMGM Promo Codes, & Picks: Spread, Total - December 20

-Wednesday's contest features the No. 21 Duke Blue Devils (7-3) and the No. 10 Baylor Bears (9-1) facing off at Madison Square Garden in what is expected to be a close matchup, with a projected 78-75 win for Duke according to our computer prediction.
-Tipoff is at 7:00 PM ET on December 20.
+Wednesday's contest at Madison Square Garden has the No. 21 Duke Blue Devils (7-3) going head to head against the No. 10 Baylor Bears (9-1) at 7:00 PM ET (on December 20).
+Our computer prediction projects a narrow 78-75 win for Duke, so expect a tight matchup.

-Based on our computer prediction, Baylor is a good bet to cover the point spread, which is currently listed at 3.5.
-The two teams are projected to go under the 153.5 total.
+According to our computer prediction, Duke is projected to cover the spread (2.5) against Baylor.
+The two teams are projected to go under the 153.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!